byuawsfhtl/HandwritingRecognition/README.md

 * model_in: The path to the pre-trained model weights to be used during inference
 * img_size: The size which all images will be resized/padded for inference on the model
 * batch_size: The batch size to be used when performing inference on the model (how many images inferred at once)

+Inference Example:
+* A few example test images are stored in the data/example/test_images folder for performing inference.
+* After running the training script, the model weights will be stored according to the model_out parameter in the train_config file, data/model_weights/example_model/run1.
+In the example inference_config file, this path is already specified.
+* After running the train.py script as specified above, you can perform inference on the example test images by running the following command:

+`
+python inference.py inference_config.yaml
+`

 ## Build the Conda Package to be uploaded to Anaconda Cloud